 - an amniocentesis to look for problems with the number of chromosomes and some of the problems within the chromosomes.
 This is done by removing a small amount of the amniotic fluid surrounding the fetus.
-Other genetic tests may be offered, such as Chromosomal Microarray (CMA, or "chip") which looks more closely at the genetic make- up of the fetus, and whole exome sequencing, which provides even more details. - a fetal echocardiography a specialised ultrasound of the heart of the baby during the pregnancy, which uses sound waves that "echo" off the structures of the fetus' heart. - If available, an MRI scan can sometimes be performed to provide information on the condition of the baby.
+Other genetic tests may be offered, such as Chromosomal Microarray (CMA, or "chip") which looks more closely at the genetic makeup of the fetus. - a fetal echocardiography a specialised ultrasound of the heart of the baby during the pregnancy, which uses sound waves that "echo" off of the structures of the fetus' heart. - If available, an MRI scan can sometimes be performed to provide information on the condition of the baby.
 This scan uses strong magnetic fields and radio waves to create detailed images of internal body structures.

-What are the things to watch for during my pregnancy?
+What are the things to watch for during the pregnancy?

-Babies with ectopia cordis are at risk of various problems during pregnancy.
-Most specialists will recommend regular ultrasound examination, often every 2 weeks.
+Babies with ectopia cordis are at risk of various problems during the pregnancy.
+Most specialists will recommend regular ultrasound examination, oftenevery 2 weeks.
 The ultrasound will help identify if the baby is going into heart failure due to the pressure on the heart outside the chest.